 The Way – whose itinerary is lived in the parishes, in small communities made up of people from different age and social groups – gradually leads the faithful to intimacy with Jesus Christ and transforms them into active members in the Church and credible witnesses of the Good News.
 It is an instrument for the Christian initiation of adults preparing to receive baptism.

 Presently, the Necatechumenal Way is active in 134 nations across 5 continents, with 21,300 communities in 6,270 parishes, as well as 1,668 families in mission of which 216 are Missio ad Gentes in dechristianized cities in 5 continents, with 125 diocesan missionary Redemptoris Mater seminaries.

 THE INTERNATIONAL TEAM

-The international team responsible for the Way has been composed since 2018 by Kiko Argüello –responsible for the Way–, María Ascensión Romero, and by the priest Fr.
-Mario Pezzi.
-From the origins of the Way in 1964, and until 2016, it was formed by Kiko Argüello and Carmen Hernández, initiators of it, and Fr.
-Mario Pezzi.
+The international team responsible for the Way has been composed since 2018 by Kiko Argüello –responsible of the Way–, María Ascensión Romero, and by Rev. Mario Pezzi.
+From the origins of the Way in 1964, and until 2016, it was formed by the initiators Kiko Argüello and Carmen Hernández, and by Rev. Mario Pezzi.
 After Carmen’s death on July 19, 2016, and according to the Statutes of the Way, María Ascensión Romero joined the team.
-This team is responsible for carrying out the Neocatechumenal Way throughout the world, with the collaboration of itinerant teams in each nation.
-Among their responsibilities are those of guiding the realization of the Neocatechumenal Way and guaranteeing its authenticity; exercise their own powers, indicated in the official Statute; proceeding with consultations deemed appropriate; maintain regular relations with diocesan bishops, as well as maintaining regular relations with the Dicastery for the Laity, the Family and the life of the Holy See, among others.
+This team is responsible for leading the Neocatechumenal Way throughout the world, with the collaboration of itinerant teams in each nation.
+Among their responsibilities are those of guiding the implementation of the Neocatechumenal Way and guaranteeing its authenticity; exercising the powers indicated in the approved Statute; proceeding with consultations deemed appropriate; maintain regular relations with diocesan bishops, as well as maintaining regular relations with the Dicastery for the Laity, Family and Life of the Holy See, among others.